Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Notes: Thanks to [Nukeykt](https://github.com/nukeykt/NBlood) for the Rednukem engine that makes this possible.
 Also thanks to [romadu](https://github.com/romadu/NBlood) for the porting work for the rk3326 platform.

 ### Return to Castle Wolfenstein (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to add your own pak0.pk3, sp_pak1.pk3, sp_pak2.pk3, and sp_pak3.pk3 to the ports/iortcw/main folder.
 The Steam version seems to work best as it's patched for Linux use already.
-Then you should be able to start Return to Castle Wolfenstein from the emulationstation menu.
+Then you should be able to start Return to Castle Wolfenstein from the emulationstation menu. \
+Notes: Thanks to [Donny Springer, Zack Middleton, James Canete and other contributors](https://github.com/iortcw/iortcw) for this engine.
+Also thanks to romadu for the porting work for the rk3326 platform.

 ### Rick Dangerous (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Rick Dangerous files are already included and ready to go.
-Just start Rick Dangerous from Ports in the emulationstation menu.
+Just start Rick Dangerous from Ports in the emulationstation menu. \
+Notes: Thanks to [r-type](https://github.com/r-type/xrick-libretro) for creating this libretro/retroarch core and thanks to [Libretro](https://github.com/libretro/xrick-libretro) for officially incorporating this as a retroarch core.

 ### Rise of the Triad (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Demo files are already included.
 You can also add your full version files to the ports/rott folder.
 Just start ROTT from Ports in emulationstation menu. \